Solar studies at the city scale can be conducted easily with GIS and 2.5D data. But we love 3D.

 What about 3D CAD software like Rhinoceros and Ladybug Tools?

-Many research papers categorize Ladybug Tools as a software appropriate at the building scale or neighborhood, but we explored how it works at the city scale.
+Many research papers categorize Ladybug Tools as software appropriate for the building or neighborhood scale, but this study explored how it works at the city scale.

-The key parameter in the simulation is a face count of meshes dedicated for analysis, which is approximately 2,000,000 faces on a regular machine with 32 GB RAM.
+The critical parameter in the simulation is a face count of meshes dedicated for analysis, which is approximately 2,000,000 faces on a regular machine with 32 GB RAM.
 Increasing the RAM leads to the ability to analyze more faces.
 This principle can work for a single district where all building surfaces are evaluated with a 3-meter grid size or, for example, for a city where all the residential rooftops are analyzed.
-Therefore, two cases were considered at the city and district scales, respectively.
+Therefore, two cases were considered at the city and district scales.

-As for the shading context, the Incident Radiation component allows adding a really large shading mesh.
-This can be very useful when there is a need to consider a hilly region that impacts shading patterns in the city.
+For the shading context, the Incident Radiation component allows adding a huge shading mesh.
+This can be very useful when considering a hilly region that impacts shading patterns in the city.

-The final step visualizes enriched building data in a 3D Web environment using baked textures.
+The final step visualizes enriched building data using baked textures in a 3D web environment.

 No comments: